lui5c/java-drum-machine/README.md

 Sequences are programmed entirely in quarter-note rests and quarter notes.
 If you want a complicated sequence with eighth or sixteenth note rests, you have to use a higher BPM and adjust the sequence accordingly.

-For example, a classic rock pattern would be written:
+For example, a half-time classic rock pattern would be written:

 hat:    x
-snare:  ox
+snare:  ooxo
-kick:   xo
+kick:   xooo

+x is a note, o is a rest.
 The hat plays every beat (1-note pattern).
-The kick plays on odd beats and the snare plays on even beats.
+The kick plays on the 1 and the snare plays on the 3.